julzaza/wildwitchherbs/_posts/2026-01-24-spring-equinox-rituals.md

 It was survival.

 Across continents, people responded to the Spring Equinox in remarkably similar ways — sometimes through ritual, sometimes through silence, sometimes through architecture or agricultural timing.

-A deeper global comparison of how different cultures marked this balance point is explored in **[Spring Equinox Across Cultures: How the World Marked the Return of Balance](/spring-equinox-global-folklore/)**.

 ---